Vollinger0/esm/readme_development.md

 ### WIP

+- [ ] refactor purge-tools, make them wipe instead, or make all tools have the option to additionally purge too?
+Make it more conscise.

+  - tool-wipe-empty-playfields (--territory|--file) (--purge|--wipetype) --purgeleavetemplates --cleardiscovered --minage
+  - tool-clear-discoveredby (-f|--file file)
+  - tool-cleanup-shared
+  - tool-cleanup-entities

+- [+] tool to purge a list of playfields passed in the command line and/or file?

 ### later

-- [ ] refactor purge-tools, make them wipe instead, or make all tools have the option to additionally purge too.
-- [ ] tool to purge a list of playfields passed in the command line and/or file?
 - [ ] provide full installation package with install bat, that installs esm, the tools (osfmount, peazip, etc.)?
 - [ ] implement warning/talkback via tickets for when an admin is required (e.g. low disk space, etc.)
 - [+] fix all FS-modifying tests to use the test fixture of the usually existing ramdisk (R:)